NSO-developer/nso-gitbook/development/core-concepts/packages.md

 The `callback` type of component is used for a wide range of callback-type Java applications, where one of the most important are the Service Callbacks.
 The following list of Java callback annotations applies to callback components.

 * `ServiceCallback` to implement service-to-device mappings.
-See the example: `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/4-rfs-service` See [Developing NSO Services](../advanced-development/developing-services/) for a thorough introduction to services.
+See the example: [examples.ncs/service-management/rfs-service](https://github.com/NSO-developer/nso-examples/tree/6.4/service-management/rfs-service) See [Developing NSO Services](../advanced-development/developing-services/) for a thorough introduction to services.
-* `ActionCallback` to implement user-defined `tailf:actions` or YANG RPCs.
-See the example: `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/2-actions`.
+* `ActionCallback` to implement user-defined `tailf:actions` or YANG RPC and actions.
+See the examples: [examples.ncs/sdk-api/actions-python](https://github.com/NSO-developer/nso-examples/tree/6.4/sdk-api/actions-py) and [examples.ncs/sdk-api/actions-java](https://github.com/NSO-developer/nso-examples/tree/6.4/sdk-api/actions-java).
 * `DataCallback` to implement the data getters and setters for a data provider.
-See the example `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/3-aggregated-stats`.
+See the example [examples.ncs/device-management/aggregated-stats](https://github.com/NSO-developer/nso-examples/tree/6.4/device-management/aggregated-stats).
 * `TransCallback` to implement the transaction portions of a data provider callback.
-See the example `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/3-aggregated-stats`.
+See the example [examples.ncs/device-management/aggregated-stats](https://github.com/NSO-developer/nso-examples/tree/6.4/device-management/aggregated-stats).
 * `DBCallback` to implement an external database.
-See the example: `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/6-extern-db`.
+See the example: [examples.ncs/sdk-api/external-db](https://github.com/NSO-developer/nso-examples/tree/6.4/sdk-api/external-db).
-* `SnmpInformResponseCallback` to implement an SNMP listener - See the example `$NCS_DIR/examples.ncs/snmp-notification-receiver`.
+* `SnmpInformResponseCallback` to implement an SNMP listener - See the example [examples.ncs/device-management/snmp-notification-receiver](https://github.com/NSO-developer/nso-examples/tree/6.4/device-management/snmp-notification-receiver).
 * `TransValidateCallback`_,_ `ValidateCallback` to implement a user-defined validation hook that gets invoked on every commit.
 * `AuthCallback` to implement a user hook that gets called whenever a user is authenticated by the system.
 * `AuthorizationCallback` to implement an authorization hook that allows/disallows users to do operations and/or access data.
 Note, that this callback should normally be avoided since, by nature, invoking a callback for any operation and/or data element is a performance impairment.

 A package that has a `callback` component usually has some YANG code and then also some Java code that relates to that YANG code.
 By convention, the YANG and the Java code reside in a src directory in the component.
 When the source of the package is built, any resulting `fxs` files (compiled YANG files) must reside in the `load-dir` of package and any resulting Java compilation results must reside in the `shared-jar` and `private-jar` directories.
-Study the `3-aggregated-stats` example to see how this is achieved.
+Study the [examples.ncs/device-management/aggregated-stats](https://github.com/NSO-developer/nso-examples/tree/6.4/device-management/aggregated-stats) example to see how this is achieved.

 #### Application

 Used to cover Java applications that do not fit into the callback type.
 Typically this is functionality that should be running in separate threads and work autonomously.

-The example `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/1-cdb` contains three components that are of type `application`.
+The example [examples.ncs/sdk-api/cdb-java](https://github.com/NSO-developer/nso-examples/tree/6.4/sdk-api/cdb-java) contains three components that are of type `application`.
 These components must also contain a `java-class-name` element.
 For application components, that Java class must implement the `ApplicationComponent` Java interface.

 #### Upgrade

 Used to migrate data for packages where the yang model has changed and the automatic CDB upgrade is not sufficient.
 The upgrade component consists of a Java class with a main method that is expected to run one time only.

-The example `$NCS_DIR/examples.ncs/getting-started/developing-with-ncs/14-upgrade-service` illustrates user CDB upgrades using `upgrade` components.
+The example [examples.ncs/service-management/upgrade-service](https://github.com/NSO-developer/nso-examples/tree/6.4/service-management/upgrade-service) illustrates user CDB upgrades using `upgrade` components.

 ## Creating Packages <a href="#ug.packages.creating" id="ug.packages.creating"></a>